nspcc-dev/neofs-s3-gw/docs/attribute_mapping.md

 Note: Per [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html), the first valid part number is `1`.
 An internal part `0` exist but is hidden from users.

-### `S3-MP-TotalSize`

-Describes the total size of all sliced elements that comprise a part.

 ### `S3-MP-Hash`